VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: VeriOS-Agent

 \section{VeriOS-Agent}

-In this section, we first introduce how we train VeriOS-Agent using a two-stage learning paradigm that facilitates the decoupling and utilization of meta-knowledge, and then we explain how to use VeriOS-Agent for the proactive query-driven human-agent-GUI interaction.
-Figure~\ref{fig:method} illustrates the overall framework.
+In this section, we first introduce how we train VeriOS-Agent using a three-stage learning paradigm that facilitates the decoupling and utilization of meta-knowledge by SFT and GRPO, and then we explain how to use VeriOS-Agent for the proactive query-driven human-agent-GUI interaction.
+Figure~\ref{fig:method} shows the overall framework.